mifardli/skripsi/README.md

 - **Ade Setiawan, SP, MP** – Primary Reviewer
 - **Santika Sari, SP, MP** – Secondary Reviewer

-Special thanks to the **ALG research team** and all those who supported me both technically and morally during the preparation of this project.
+Special thanks to the **ALG research team** and everyone who provided technical or moral support during the preparation of this project.

 Thank you for your valuable contributions and encouragement.